Kosmoid (metallurgical companies)

-Kosmoid was an early 20th-century group of Scottish metallurgical operations.
-It was represented by "Kosmoid Ltd." plus two other associated companies and existed for only a short period of time (1904–1906), but was promoted as a potential major employer at Dumbuck in the vicinity of Dumbarton, Scotland.
-It collapsed in disarray after the abrupt departure of its founder, Dr Alexander Shiels, in 1906.
-The venture is largely remembered today as a somewhat scandalous operation in which prominent local investors lost large amounts of money in what appears to have been a vain attempt to produce gold and other metals from low value base metal starting points, which is now known to be chemically impossible.
-However, one of the Kosmoid companies, Kosmoid Tubes Ltd, did establish a successful manufacturing operation on the Dumbuck site which subsequently acquired by the firm of Babcock & Wilcox who operated the facility until 1997.
-A small number of "Kosmoid Time Recorders" (workmen's clocking-in clocks) were also manufactured in two incarnations, the second by a different company "Rusmoid" in the 1920s, both versions of which turn up occasionally on the small antiques market.
-The general saga of the attempt at gold and/or other metal manufacturing by Kosmoid was re-told in thinly fictionalised form in a novel "The Gold Makers", written by one of the investors who had lost money, in 1911.
+Kosmoid was an early 20th-century group of Scottish metallurgical operations, represented by "Kosmoid Ltd." and two associated companies.
+It operated briefly (1904–1906), but was promoted as a potential major employer at Dumbuck, near Dumbarton, Scotland.
+The group collapsed following the abrupt departure of its founder, Dr. Alexander Shiels, in 1906.
+One subsidiary, Kosmoid Tubes Ltd., established a successful manufacturing operation on the Dumbuck site, which was subsequently acquired and operated by the firm Babcock & Wilcox until 1997.
+A small number of "Kosmoid Time Recorders" – workmen's clocking-in clocks – were manufactured in two versions, the second by a different company "Rusmoid" in the 1920s; both versions occasionally appear on the antiques market.
+The general story of Kosmoid's attempted manufacture of gold and other metals was later recounted in lightly fictionalised form in the 1911 novel The Gold Makers, written by an investor who had lost money in the venture.

 History

-The Kosmoid Company portfolio, represented by three entities—Kosmoid Ltd., Kosmoid Locks Ltd., and Kosmoid Tubes Ltd.—was founded by a medical doctor and self taught engineer and inventor, Alexander Shiels of Glasgow and London.
-By the end of 1903, Shiels had filed 26 patents covering his various engineering interests, ranging from the automatic regulation of the temperatures of closed rooms, improvements in pneumatic tires for the wheels of vehicles, to patents concerned with the development of/improvements to automatic milking machines.
-In 1904, Shiels acquired the use of a site of 53 acres on the Dumbuck estate near Dumbarton, Scotland for his new "Kosmoid" projects.
-In its brief life span Kosmoid promised employment to "6,000 workers" who would be housed in a new "garden suburb" to be constructed on the slopes of Dumbuck Hill.
-The exact aims of the main operation, Kosmoid Ltd, were never spelled out in detail; according to a prospectus cited in "Private legislation (Scotland) procedure, 1906", they described themselves as follows:
+The Kosmoid Company portfolio, comprising Kosmoid Ltd., Kosmoid Locks Ltd., and Kosmoid Tubes Ltd., was founded by Dr. Alexander Shiels, a medical doctor and self-taught engineer and inventor based in Glasgow and London.
+By the end of 1903, Shiels had filed 26 patents covering a wide range of engineering interests, from automatic temperature regulation in closed rooms and improvements in pneumatic tyres to developments in automatic milking machines.
+In 1904, Shiels acquired the use of a 53-acre site on the Dumbuck estate near Dumbarton, Scotland, for his new "Kosmoid" projects.
+In its brief life, Kosmoid promised employment to around 6,000 workers, who were to be housed in a planned "garden suburb" on the slopes of Dumbuck Hill.
+The exact aims of the main company, Kosmoid Ltd., were never clearly defined.
+A prospectus cited in Private Legislation (Scotland) Procedure, 1906 described the work as follows:

-The Kosmoids, Limited, as engineering works, foundries, rolling mills and tube mills, copper smelters and refiners, makers of high conductivity brass bars, cumulator segments, copper strip, copper wire, copper sheets, copper cables, copper tubes, phosphor bronze, and cuferal metals.